About |

 About the MRC CBU Master’s in Cognitive Neuroscience

-Our one-year Master’s in Cognitive Neuroscience is a new, innovative, research-focussed training programme designed to immerse students in the forefront of cognitive neuroscience.
+Our one-year Master’s in Cognitive Neuroscience is an new, innovative, research-focussed training programme designed to immerse students in the forefront of cognitive neuroscience.
 Students will receive comprehensive training in cognitive neuroscience methods — from neuroimaging to brain stimulation and computational modelling — coupled with training in major theoretical advances from some of the world’s leading cognitive neuroscientists.
 At the heart of the course is a nine-month research placement in a lab, which will be independently designed and driven by the student.
 Our Master’s is aimed particularly at students who aspire to:

 - Pursue doctoral training in cognitive neuroscience (PhD)